 The Engage element of the Strategy aims to improve the reporting and management of climate-related risks by the companies we invest in.
+We have an external engagement service provider who engages with global equities on climate change and other ESG issues.
+We support global collaborations like the CA100+, and have a climate engagement programme with companies listed on the NZX.

 Search is about managing climate-related risk by seeking investment opportunities presented by the transition to a low-carbon energy and more climate-resilient world.
 In assessing new prospects, we continue to maintain our investment discipline as we would with any potential investment.
 In 2022 we created a new investment opportunity, the Sustainable Transition Opportunity (STO), designed to invest in assets that will benefit from rapid structural change and the vast amount of capital required to tackle sustainability issues in the coming years.